 What Are Facebook Dark Posts

-As mentioned above one of the reasons people stop and consume content on social media is because of the popularity of it.
+As mentioned above one of the reasons people stop and consume content on social media is because of its popularity.
 Ignoring a post with a ton of likes, comments and shares is like trying not to pat a cute puppy as it sits next to you.

 The Ad Types